fabi1cazenave/qwerty-lafayette/README.md

 TL;DR:
 --------------------------------------------------------------------------------

-* use a dead key on the home row for the most frequent accented characters;
+* use a dead key on the home row for all French accented characters;
-* use the AltGr layer for programming symbols.
-Or don’t use it at all, and keep two alt keys.
+* use the AltGr layer to access programming symbols without stretching your fingers.
+Or don’t use it at all, and use Qwerty symbols in their standard positions.

 This layout claims to be better than Azerty for French and better than Qwerty for programming.